hawkinsw/DailyPL/bindings.md

     return result
 ```

-The two snippets look almost identical.
+The two snippets look eerily similar.
 We discussed the meaning of the C++ code but never ran it.
 Sad.
 Let's not make the same mistake again.
-Let's see what happens when we execute `operate_on` with some different arguments:
+What happens when we execute `operate_on` with some different arguments:

 ```Python
 if __name__=="__main__":